trax-project/trax3-moodle-xapi-agent/docs/configuration.md

 - Scan the log store to create xAPI statements
 - Scan SCORM data to create xAPI statements
+- Send the queued statements to the LRS

 ## Plugin configuration